iubeo

 Etymology

-From Old Latin ioubeō, from Proto-Italic *jouðeō, from earlier *jouðejō, from Proto-Indo-European *Hyowdʰ-éye-ti, from Proto-Indo-European *Hyewdʰ- (set in upright motion), likely an extension of *h₂ey- (life, age).
+From Old Latin ioubeō, from Proto-Italic *jouðeō, from earlier *jouðejō, from Proto-Indo-European *Hyowdʰ-éye-ti, causative of Proto-Indo-European *Hyewdʰ- (move upright), likely an extension of *h₂ey- (life, age).
 Indirectly cognate with iūrō and iūs, aevum and iūgis, and possibly with imitor and imāgō.

 Pronunciation